 'There is no health without mental health'

-Gede’s key objective in 2016 is to deliver impact, innovation and influence across the spectrum ranging from community based mental health to policy formulation and adoption – all of which is seen as symbiotic and mutually reinforcing.
-2016 will build on partnership successes over 2014-2015 in particular to deliver –
+Gede’s key objective in 2017 is to continue in efforts to deliver impact, innovation and influence across the spectrum ranging from community based mental health to policy formulation and adoption – all of which is seen as symbiotic and mutually reinforcing.
+2017 built on partnership successes over 2014-2016.

 Gede Foundation (GF) has been implementing the BasicNeeds model for mental health and development in Nigeria for a year and three months, in two communities, Mpape (Federal Capital Territory) and Mararaba (Nasarawa State).

 In the first quarter of the project, as part of setup activities, GF recruited and trained 10 Community Based Volunteers (CBVs), built the capacity of 10 Health Facility Workers (HFWs), held 2 community consultation meetings and completed one baseline situation assessment study.